MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/availability-groups/troubleshooting-automatic-failover-problems.md

 1. To review the Windows Cluster log, open the _Cluster.log_ file in Notepad.

-1. Search for the "Connect to SQL Server" string that falls during the unsuccessful failover event.
+1. Search for the "Connect to SQL Server" string that fails during the unsuccessful failover event.

 1. Review the subsequent login messages by using the thread ID (see the following screenshot) to correlate the events that are related to the login event.
 The following example shows a search for "Connect to SQL Server."
 It also shows using the thread ID (left side) to locate the other diagnostics that describe why the connection attempt failed.